-Connecting the server to Enterprise Gateway#
+Connecting JupyterLab or Jupyter Notebook to Enterprise Gateway#

 To leverage the benefits of Enterprise Gateway, it’s helpful to redirect a Jupyter server’s kernel management to the Gateway server.
 This allows better separation of the user’s notebooks from the managed computer cluster (Kubernetes, Hadoop YARN, Docker Swarm, etc.) on which Enterprise Gateway resides.
 A Jupyter server can be configured to relay kernel requests to an Enterprise Gateway server in several ways.